Points of Pride

 Wissahickon High School achieved many prestigious rankings including:

-- Selected as a 2016 National Blue Ribbon School by the U.S. Department of Education
+- WHS was selected as a 2016 National Blue Ribbon School by the U.S. Department of Education - one of only 330 schools nationwide

-- Ranked the 9th most challenging high school in PA by the Washington Post and the 16th best high school in PA by US News & World Report
+- WHS was ranked the 9th most challenging high school in PA by the Washington Post and the 16th best high school in PA by US News & World Report

-Three Wissahickon School District teachers were selected in 2016 as a Microsoft Innovative Educator (MIE) Expert joining the more than 4,800 educators in the MIE Expert program worldwide.
+Five Wissahickon School District teachers were selected in 2017 as a Microsoft Innovative Educator (MIE) Expert joining the more than 4,800 educators in the MIE Expert program worldwide.
 Each year, Microsoft selects innovative educators to share ideas, try new approaches and learn from each other as a global community dedicated to improving student outcomes through technology.
-Instructional Technology Specialist Dianne Krause was selected for the 3rd year in a row, Instructional Technology Specialist Sue Degnan was selected for the 2nd time and 4th grade Shady Grove teacher, Liesl Madden, was chosen for the first time this year.
+Dianne Krause (Instructional Technology Specialist) was selected for the fourth year in a row; Sue Degnan (Staff Developer) for the third year; Liesl Madden (4th grade teacher) for the second year and Kathleen Donahue (Middle School Language Arts teacher) and Joann Groark (6th grade teacher) for the first time.

 David Miller, WHS Art Teacher, was selected to receive the 2015 Pennsylvania Art Education Association Outstanding Secondary Art Educator Award.